-Lhasa Apso Exercise Needs: Activity & Fitness Guide
+Lhasa Apso exercise & Fitness Guide

 How much exercise does a Lhasa Apso need?
 Activity recommendations for this small moderate-energy non-sporting breed.

-The Lhasa Apso needs 30–60 minutes of exercise daily.
+Daily exercise daily.
 Moderate daily exercise keeps your Lhasa Apso healthy and mentally satisfied.

 Best Activities